-Three high school pupils were rushed to hospital after reportedly falling from a window of a double-decker bus in Greater Manchester.
+Three school pupils were rushed to hospital after plummeting from a double-decker bus window in Greater Manchester.
+The shocking fall happened in Ashton-in-Makerfield, sparking a major emergency response.

-Greater Manchester Police’s Inspector Simon Barrie confirmed the injuries are serious but not life-threatening.
+Greater Manchester Police’s Inspector Simon Barrie confirmed the trio suffered serious but non-life-threatening injuries.

 “This does appear to be an unfortunate accident at this time, but we will be making enquiries as to the circumstances and liaising with partners,” he said.